elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-key-features-of-celtic-metalwork-and-jewelry.md

 subject: History of the World
 file_name: what-are-the-key-features-of-celtic-metalwork-and-jewelry.md
 url: /learn/history-of-the-world/questions/what-are-the-key-features-of-celtic-metalwork-and-jewelry
-score: 9.0
+score: -1.0
 related_article1:
-    id: 159926
+    id: 159890
     title: >-
-        How did geography influence the cultural development and migration patterns of the Celts?
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 related_article2:
-    id: 159924
+    id: 159886
     title: >-
-        How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
+        What were the typical clothing and dining habits in Celtic daily life?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
+    url: /learn/history-of-the-world/questions/what-were-the-typical-clothing-and-dining-habits-in-celtic-daily-life
 related_article3:
-    id: 160250
+    id: 159878
     title: >-
-        What was the tribal organization and social hierarchy in Celtic society?
+        How did Xenophon, Plato, and Aristotle describe the Celts in their accounts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
 related_article4:
-    id: 160178
+    id: 159902
     title: >-
-        What were the key trading centers in Celtic trade networks?
+        How have the Celts contributed to European heritage and modern perceptions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
+    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
 related_article5:
-    id: 160376
+    id: 159890
     title: >-
-        What are the linguistic characteristics of Celtic languages and their geographic distribution?
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 ---

 &nbsp;